 2 tsp. ground anise seed

 ½ tsp. freshly ground black pepper

 2 tbsp. fresh parsley

-Serve with a squeeze of lemon juice and lots of luscious tartar sauce, or other favorite sauce.
-I like them with horseradish sauce!
-Makes a bountiful 16 cakes, and they reheat nicely in a hot oven!
+Serve with a squeeze of lemon juice and Marvelous Mustard Sauce, below.
+This makes a bountiful 16 cakes, and they reheat nicely in a hot oven!

 Marvelous Mustard Sauce: Mix together ¼ cup grainy mustard and ½ cup crème fraiche or sour cream.
 Add a squeeze of fresh lemon juice, and a bit of minced parsley if you have it, and lots of freshly ground black pepper.
 Capers, if you have them, are pretty darn good in this as well.